kriasoft/babel-starter-kit/docs/getting-started.md

 $ yo javascript
 ```

+### How to Build

+Running `npm run build` will compile source files to a distributable format (CommonJS, ES6 and UMD)
+ready to be published to NPM from the `dist` folder.
+See `tools/build.js` for more info.

 ### How to Test

 Run one, or a combination of the following commands to lint and test your code: